rust-lang/rustc-dev-guide/src/notification-groups/risc-v.md

 topics.

 So, if you are interested in participating, please sign up for the RISC-V group!
-To do so, you open a PR against the [rust-lang/team] repository.
+To do so, open a PR against the [rust-lang/team] repository.
 Just [follow this example][eg], but change the username to your own!